- What are the rules for the local tournament?

-If both members of your team are eligible, after the handicap of each winning team member is verified, the winning team will have an opportunity to compete at the United States Final, which will take place at Kiawah Island Golf Resort.
+After the handicap of each winning team member is verified, if both members of your team are eligible, you will have the opportunity to compete in the United States Final at Pebble Beach Resorts.
 Tournament Headquarters will contact the winners shortly after each local tournament is completed to determine whether the winners are eligible for the United States Final and, if so, assist the winners in registering for the United States Final.

 - I have been to the United States Finals in previous years.
 Can I participate again this year?

-You cannot participate in the 2017 United States Final if you competed in the 2015 or 2016 Audi quattro Cup United States Finals.
-You also cannot participate in the 2017 United States Final if you competed in the 2014, 2015 or 2016 Audi quattro Cup World Finals.
+You cannot participate in the 2018 United States Final if you competed in the 2016 or 2017 Audi quattro Cup United States Final.
+You also cannot participate in the 2018 United States Final if you competed in the 2015, 2016 or 2017 Audi quattro Cup World Final.

 If you need assistance or have any questions about the Audi quattro Cup, please contact